RadarCOVID/radar-covid-backend-dp3t-server/CONTRIBUTING.md

 - [ ] My pull-request introduces new features and/or fixes issues (please reference an issue if there exist one).
 - [ ] If my pull-request changes tooling, I added some major arguments, on why this tooling is better.

-## Why did my issue/PR get closed/unattended?
+## Why did my issue/PR get closed?

-We are currently focused on national rollout.
-Hence, we try to keep the changes to a minimum and expect to take care of PRs in medium term.
-Please, be patience.
+We currently are preparing to go live soon.
+Hence, we try to keep the changes to a minimum.
+Since we also heavily rely on public pentesting, we also don't want to introduce new dependencies for no reason.

-Proposed changes exclusively related to the tools we use should be thoroughly justified.
-We use a set of tools and configurations that we are used to.
-Therefore, unless strong arguments for changes are provided, we probably won't change it.
+Changes, which only concern different tooling should have arguments attached.
+We are using tools and setups we are used to, and if there is no major reason (security issues, performance issues) we probably won't change it.

 ## Above All, Thanks for Your Contributions